indragiek/INDockableWindow/README.md

 * Assign the primary view controller (the "core view" that will always be displayed) to `primaryViewController`.
 * Add additional view controllers using `-addViewController:attached:`

+#### Contribution

+Contributions via pull requests are always very welcome.
+I would greatly appreciate any fixes to bugs that you encounter, or implementation of additional features.

 #### Contact

 Indragie Karunaratne